 Last week I showed you how I made chicken broth in the slow cooker.
 If you haven't seen it yet, hop on over to check it out.

 One of my favorite meals to make with the homemade broth, is chicken noodle soup.
-While you can use it in many other recipes, the superiority of homemade chicken broth shines fully in this soup.
+While you can use it in many other recipes, the superiority of homemade chicken broth shines fully in this chicken noodle soup.

 In the Mennonite tradition that my husband grew up in, chicken noodle soup is a fancy meal that is served for special occasions.
-Granted, when you also make the noodles yourself, it suddenly becomes an elaborate time and labor intensive undertaking.
+Granted, when you also make the noodles yourself, it suddenly becomes an elaborate time-and-labor-intensive undertaking.

-Having eaten my mother-in-law’s chicken noodle soup many times now, and knowing how hard she works to make it, gives me a whole new appreciation for this meal.
+Having eaten my mother-in-law's chicken noodle soup many times now, and knowing how hard she works to make it, it gives me a whole new appreciation for this meal.

 The recipe is for a small batch (about 4 servings) of noodle soup.
 I use about half of the broth yielding from the slow cooker method.
 The rest can be frozen for other uses.